CANINE COUGH OUTBREAK

 MYTH: "My dog is vaccinated for Bordetella so they can't get sick with Canine Cough"

-While we do require all of our daycare and boarding dogs to have received their Bordetella vaccine in the last 6 months, it is still possible for a dog to contract Canine Cough due to the number of strains and mutations there are.
+While we do require all of our daycare and boarding dogs to receive an updated Bordetella vaccine every 6 months, it is still possible for a dog to contract Canine Cough due to the number of strains and mutations there are.

 Is Canine Cough treatable?

-Your veterinarian may prescribe your dog a cough suppressant or antibiotics to help relieve your dog's cough; however, most dogs recover on their own within a few days to a couple weeks' time.
+Your veterinarian may choose to prescribe your dog a cough suppressant and/or antibiotics to help relieve your dog's cough; however, most dogs recover on their own within a few days to a couple weeks' time.
 Canine Cough effects each dog differently.
 Please consult your veterinarian if you have any further questions regarding treatment.

 My dog is showing symptoms of Canine Cough.
 What should I do?

 If your dog was recently at our facility (within the last week or two), please contact us immediately even if we are already aware of the outbreak.
 We like to keep track of which dogs are showing symptoms even after they have left our facility so we can collect a headcount and try to determine which play groups and kennel areas have been effected.

 If your dog is showing any symptoms of Canine Cough, please keep them isolated from other dogs for at least two weeks.
 We understand this can be difficult for pet parents who cannot leave their dogs at home during the day, enjoy playing at the dog park, or have an upcoming trip planned.
 Isolation is one of the only ways we are able to help prevent the spread of Canine Cough and we rely heavily on pet parents to inform us when their pet isn't feeling well.
 We strongly recommend you seek a pet sitter or a family member/friend who can provide daily visits for your dog(s) until they are feeling better.
-We cannot have sick dogs come back into our facility until two weeks after showing symptoms.
+We cannot have any dogs come back to our facility until two weeks after showing symptoms.
 Please feel free to contact our team if you are needing alternative pet care resources for your pet during this two week period.